IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 Unlike a Rhino document, a Grasshopper definition does not contain any actual objects or geometry.
 Instead, a Grasshopper definition represents a set of rules and instructions for how Rhino can automate tasks.
+If the tasks incorporate existing geometry, information must first pass from Rhino to Grasshopper.

 ![IMAGE](images/1-1-3/1-1-3_001-talking-to-rhino.png)
 >1.
 Grasshopper preview geometry.